 Strathcona Park Wilderness Centre at Paradise Meadows

 We were involved in an exciting venture to create a complementary building for our magnificent wilderness park (the first Provincial Park in BC) at the Paradise Meadows trailhead.
-The SWI, the Friends of Strathcona Park and other outdoor groups worked towards this dream for over 14 years.
-It has been realized!
+The SWI, the Friends of Strathcona Park and other outdoor groups worked towards this dream since 1995.
+By 2010 it was realized!

 Support SWI’s Strathcona Park Wilderness Centre